-Not all sorbets have to be super sweet.
-The tart and tangy citrus flavors of lemon and lime make a perfect sorbet.
-The lemon-lime sorbet recipe creates a perfect palate cleanser after a rich dinner.
-Although this sorbet recipe can be made with just one flavor of fruit juice, combining the lemon and lime flavors gives more depth and interest to the sorbet.
+Not all sorbets have to be supersweet.
+The tart and tangy citrus flavors of lemon and lime make a refreshing sorbet and a perfect palate cleanser after a rich dinner.
+Although this sorbet recipe can be made with just one flavor of fruit juice, combining the lemon and lime flavors brings more depth and interest to the dessert.

-Mangoes are one of those fantastic tropical fruits that many people have not tried yet.
-This tropical stone fruit is native to the southern parts of Asia, although they can be commonly found in almost any supermarket now.
-Because the flesh of a mango has a creamy texture, it gives the finished mango sorbet a great texture.
-Use this basic fruit sorbet recipe, calling for just sugar, water, and fruit, and substitute mango for cantaloupe.
-Or, if you don't mind adding dairy, try the mango ice cream recipe.
+Mangoes are a tropical stone fruit that is native to the southern parts of Asia, although they can be commonly found in almost any supermarket.
+Because the flesh of a mango has a creamy texture, it gives the sorbet a great mouthfeel.
+Use a basic fruit sorbet recipe, calling for just sugar, water, and fruit, and substitute mango for cantaloupe.
+Or, if you don't mind adding dairy, try mango ice cream.

-Although fresh squeezed orange juice is a great way to make sorbet, you can make the frozen dessert using a good brand of bottled orange juice.
-What is important when you make homemade sorbet and ice cream isn’t that you work from scratch, it’s that you use ingredients that you love.
-If you have a favorite brand of juice that you love to drink, it will naturally provide a flavor you love to your dessert.
+Although freshly squeezed orange juice is a great way to make sorbet, you can make the frozen dessert using a good brand of bottled orange juice.
+If you have a favorite brand of juice that you love to drink, it will naturally provide a pleasing flavor to your dessert.
 Simply make a sugar syrup, add the orange juice, and refrigerate until completely chilled.
 Stir in some Grand Marnier and freeze for a tasty sorbet with a special twist.